Frequently Asked Questions

 Yes.
 Handyman On Demand is not just for tenant and resident maintenance requests.

-A maintenance request is any time a form is submitted by a tenant or manager identifying a maintenance issue.
-In some cases, a problem may be reported multiple times by different parties.
+A maintenance request always precedes a work order.
+In some cases, a problem may be reported multiple times by different reporting parties.
 Each maintenance request must be analyzed to understand the variables, but may ultimately be consolidated into a single work order.
 In most cases a single maintenance request results in a single work order.

-Home Warranty Claims: These claims can be strictly controlled by the insurer, and the property manager has limited control on contractor selection.
-We can help identify maintenance issues that may be covered under a home warranty policy, but these should be handles individually by your management.
+Home warranty claims are strictly controlled by the insurer, and the property manager has limited control over contractor selection.
+We can help identify maintenance issues that may be covered under a home warranty policy, but these should be handled by the property manager.